BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Have a Traditional Swiss Dinner

 After a long day in the snow, there’s nothing quite like warming up with a delicious, cozy dinner in a traditional chalet.
-And lucky for you, the choices for these charming wooden chalet restaurants are endless.
+Lucky for you, the choices for these charming wooden chalet restaurants are endless.

 One popular option is Restaurant Brandegg, where you can fuel up before sledding all the way down to Grindelwald Grund (as mentioned above).
 This alpine mountain restaurant, nestled in the Swiss Alps, just opened in 2021 and offers mouthwatering local dishes like various kinds of Rösti and cheese fondue.

-There’s (almost) nothing better than indulging in some hearty and delicious Swiss cuisine while taking in the stunning alpine scenery.
-So, let’s cozy up and enjoy a meal in a charming chalet restaurant – it’s the perfect end to an unforgettable day in the snow.
+There’s (almost) nothing better than indulging in some hearty and delicious Swiss cuisine while taking in the stunning alpine scenery – it’s the perfect end to an unforgettable day in the snow.

 As someone who doesn’t consume a lot of animal products, Swiss cuisine has always been a bit of a challenge for me.
 But, I recently tried Swiss cheese fondue for the first time at Restaurant Brandegg and I have to say, it was a delicious surprise.